Collagenase clostridium histolyticum

 Collagenase Clostridium Histolyticum can be injected into the cord that has formed in the palm of your hand.
 The medicine contains special proteins that can break up the collagen fibres in the cord.
 This weakens the cord, eventually allowing the bent finger(s) to be straightened.

 This picture shows a weakened cord with an unaffected nodule next to it.
-The full article can be found on the publishers website.

 The injection is normally done on outpatient basis.
 The doctor may mark the site for the injections so that the enzyme is injected into the cords, avoiding tendons, nerves and other important structures.
 The injection has been described as feeling like a bee sting.